Brismuth-Apps-LLC/bulk-texter-lite/support.md

 # Google Voice Bulk Texter Support

+### Current issue: "error: "writeMessage" failed
+Subscribe to [this thread (#111)](https://github.com/brismuth/google-voice-bulk-texter/issues/111) to be updated when this issue is resolved.
+Google is updating the interface for Google Voice and the extension will need to be updated as well.
+Once the Google Voice update shows up on my account, or if someone with the update submits a pull request fixing the issue, I'll release the update and comment on [#111](https://github.com/brismuth/google-voice-bulk-texter/issues/111).

 ### Tips
 * To stop the bulk texter at any time, simply refresh the Google Voice tab.
 * Currently the extension [doesn't support sending emojis](https://github.com/brismuth/google-voice-bulk-texter/issues/61).